parsingphase/beerbot/README.md

  - You can now run the scripts as documented above:
    - `./stock_check.py --help` or `./imbibed.py --help`

-### Package & update Lambda:
+## Package & update Lambda:

+**Advanced topic:**

+An AWS lambda script exists that can receive the Untappd export emails and parse them.
+Setting up the required AWS services is out of scope for this document, but the build script for the lambda also validates all the source code of these tools.

+To validate the code:

+    ./build.sh --validate

+To upload a rebuilt lambda:

     ./build.sh --upload

-You can also validate the python code:

-    ./build.sh --validate

 These arguments can be combined.